Nothing Launches Ear (2) - The Ultimate Hi-Res Audio Certified True Wireless Earbuds

 Better sound.
 Better clarity.
 Just better.

-LONDON, March 22, 2023 /PRNewswire/ -- London-based consumer tech brand Nothing has launched Ear (2), a set of true wireless earbuds that celebrates Nothing's iconic transparent design with elite engineering and next-level personalization for the ultimate audio experience.
+SINGAPORE and LONDON, March 23, 2023 /PRNewswire/ -- London-based consumer tech brand Nothing has launched Ear (2), a set of true wireless earbuds that celebrates Nothing's iconic transparent design with elite engineering and next-level personalization for the ultimate audio experience.

 Ear (2) delivers an authentic sound experience, boasting Hi-Res Audio certification and LHDC 5.0 technology.
 Users can also create their own Personal Sound Profile by completing a hearing test through the Nothing X app.
 Ear (2) will then adjust the equaliser settings accordingly in real-time for optimal sound quality.
 The earbuds feature an 11.6 mm custom driver for deep, powerful bass and crystal-clear highs, and a new dual-chamber design enhances the overall sound quality with smoother airflow.
 Moreover, Ear (2) features Dual Connection for easy device switching, improved wind-proof and crowd-proof Clear Voice Technology, and Personalised Active Noise Cancellation that adapts to the unique shape of a user's ear canal.